By guest blogger Sandy Kendell

 - LiveBinders loves educators, and they’ve posted more ideas on their website.

 To create a LiveBinder, the only skills you need are an ability to copy a web page address and paste it in the LiveBinder, upload a picture file, and type explanatory text.
 Your first step will be signing up for a free LiveBinders account, and your second step should be to view the video tutorials the LiveBinders folks have put together.
 You don’t have to view all of the videos, but I would definitely suggest these three videos to get started: LiveBinders Overview, Tabs and Subtabs, and Bookmark While You Browse.

 I bet after you view a few binders, you’ll have a few ideas about how they might be helpful for organizing and delivering content to your students or colleagues, or even just for yourself!
 Please share your idea for using a LiveBinder, or even link back to a Binder you create, in the comments below, so we can all learn from each other.

 Note from the WeAreTeachers staff: WeAreTeachers is working to create “My Binder”, an online, virtual binder where teachers can store and organize the lessons, resources and ideas they find on our site.
 We’d love to hear your ideas and insights on this type of tool.
-Click here to take a short survey and tell us what you think.

 Sandy Kendell is an Educational Technology Specialist in her 20th year in education.
 Her areas of interest include mobile learning, online blended and distance learning, social media in education, digital citizenship, and educator professional development.
 She hopes to build bridges between thinkers in the cloud and teachers in the classroom.
 You can connect with Sandy on Twitter where she is @EdTechSandyK or read more of her thoughts on education and technology at her EdTechSandyK Blog.